Amsterdam beer lingo

-Several years ago the Heineken brewery discovered that much of the beer sold in pubs as Heineken is, in fact, not Heineken at all.
+Several years ago the Heineken brewery discovered that much of the beer sold in pubs as ‘Heineken’ was, in fact, not Heineken at all.

 We have encountered switched-out beer ourselves.
-We’ve also been server watered-down Irish beer, admitted at a tourist trap on Leidseplein.
+We’ve also been served watered-down Irish beer, admittedly at a tourist trap bar on Leidseplein.

-Meanwhile, insiders in the drinks trade estimate that some 60 percent of the hospitality businesses are involved in the deception.
+Anyway, at the time insiders in the drinks trade estimated that some 60 percent of the hospitality businesses were involved in the Heineken switch deception.

 By the way, here’s how to visit an Amsterdam café

 - Mind you, lots of Dutch people who don’t quite get caricature rather angrily denounce the book. ↩

 - The Dutch refer to nearly everything in the dimunitive.
 Example: “Ik doe mijn schoentjes aan om met het hondje een blokje om te gaan” (I’m putting on my shoes to take the dog for a walk around the block — but literally: I’m putting on my small shoes to take my small dog around the small block. ↩

 Things To Do In AmsterdamWhy stand in line during your vacation?
 Beat the crowds by booking Tours, Skip the Line Tickets, Museums, Excursions and Activities online.

 Your GetYourGuide Ticket Advantage: